-- the wartime setting and how this might affect the development of Tom's and Claudia's relationship - the context of gender may be considered when students explore the contrasting reactions of the two lovers to marriage and having children - the context of third person narrative in prose texts
+- the extent to which the war time setting of text is reflected in the intensity of the meeting. - the context of gender may be considered when students explore Amy and Dorrigo's speech, thought and actions. - the Australian contexts of author and setting. - the context of third person narrative in prose texts.

-AO2 Analyse ways in which meanings are shaped in literary texts.
+AO2 Analyse ways in which meanings are shaped in literary texts